HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week2/session-plan.md

   console.log("hello");
 });

-// We dont see anything, why?? functionRunner(Math.random);
+// We don't see anything, why?? functionRunner(Math.random);

 // Lets rewrite functionRunner to log out the return of a function